 These consolidated financial statements have been prepared on a going concern basis, which contemplates continuity of normal business activities and the realization of assets and discharge of liabilities in the normal course of business.
-At July 31, 2020, the Company had not yet achieved profitable operations, incurred a loss of \$714,368 during the year ended July 31, 2020 and had an accumulated deficit of \$18,046,640 since its inception.
+At July 31, 2022, the Company had not yet achieved profitable operations, incurred a loss of \$2,179,357 during the year ended July 31, 2022 and had an accumulated deficit of \$21,113,153 since its inception.
 The Company expects to incur further losses in the development of its business.
 These material uncertainties may cast significant doubt on the Company's ability to continue as a going concern.
 The Company may require additional financing in order to conduct the planned work programs on its exploration and evaluation assets, meet its ongoing levels of corporate overhead and discharge its liabilities as they come due.
-In March 2020 the World Health Organization declared coronavirus COVID-19 a global pandemic.
-This contagious disease outbreak, which has continued to spread, and any related adverse public health developments, has adversely affected workforces, economies, and financial markets globally, potentially leading to an economic downturn.
-It is not possible for the Company to predict the duration or magnitude of the adverse results of the outbreak and its effects on the Company's business or ability to raise funds.
 While the Company has been successful in securing financings in the past, there is no assurance that it will be able to do so in the future.
 Accordingly, these consolidated financial statements do not give effect to adjustments, if any, that would be necessary should the Company be unable to continue as a going concern.
 If the going concern assumption was not used, then the adjustments required to report the Company's assets and liabilities on a liquidation basis could be material to these consolidated financial statements.